KevinMarquette/kevinmarquette.github.io/_posts/2017-04-10-Powershell-exceptions-everything-you-ever-wanted-to-know.md

 I mentioned that `Write-Error` does not throw a terminating error by default.
 If you specify `-ErrorAction Stop` then `Write-Error`generates a terminating error that can be handled with a `catch`.

-    Write-Error -Message "Huston, we have a problem." -ErrorAction Stop
+    Write-Error -Message "Houston, we have a problem." -ErrorAction Stop

 Thank you to Lee Daily for reminding about using `-ErrorAction Stop` this way.